yosietserga/node-mt4-zmq-bridge/README.md

 #### zmqBridge.isWaitingForResponse

-A `bool` telling us whether a request with specific id is still waiting for the response.
+A `bool` telling us whether a request with a specific id is still waiting for the response.

 #### zmqBridge.reqConnected

-A `bool` telling us whether connection with REQ server is open or not.
+A `bool` telling us whether a connection with REQ server is open or not.

 #### zmqBridge.pullConnected

-A `bool` telling us whether connection with PULL server is open or not.
+A `bool` telling us whether a connection with PULL server is open or not.

 #### zmqBridge.reqSocket